KTH-dESA/forking-workflow-exercise/asparagus_taco.md

-# Cauliflower tacos
+# Asparagus tacos

-This recipe is taken as an example from https://github.com/sinker/tacofancy/blob/master/full_tacos/cauliflower_tacos.md.
+This recipe is taken as an example from https://github.com/sinker/tacofancy/blob/master/full_tacos/cauliflower_tacos.md and modified to enjoy asparagus instead of cauliflower.

 We are avid meat eaters, but these vegetarian tacos are one of our go-tos in Peru.
 If you can make the pickles with Peruvian aji amarillo, please do.

-- Roast cauliflower
+- Roast asparagus
 - Pickled chilis and vegetables
 - Caramelized red onions
 - Guacamole